Louden Machinery Company: Industrial applications for Louden Monorail

 During World War I, Louden's monorail litter carrier was adapted to industrial uses, including the manufacture of ammunition.
 By the 1920s, the company earned much of its revenue from industrial applications of Louden Monorail to carry equipment in factories of companies such as Allis-Chalmers and General Motors.
 The company also established a Louden Engineers division to design custom adaptations of Louden Monorail in a variety of contexts, including factories, foundries, industrial dipping machines, clothing handling, bales of cotton, motion picture lighting.

 During World War II, the company reached record production levels, fueled by demand for the company's overhead handling equipment, including the improved Louden "Super Track" monorail systems.
-Military applications of Louden Monorail included its application for material handling devices used in the manufacture of the first atomic bomb at Oak Ridge, Tennessee, and for material handling in a B-29 bomber plant in Marietta, Georgia.
+Military applications of Louden Monorail included its application for material handling devices used in the manufacture of uranium for the first atomic bomb at Oak Ridge, Tennessee, and for material handling in a B-29 bomber plant in Marietta, Georgia.

 "Super Track" systems were also used by the Rocket Express Company to construct department store monorail rides for children during the mid-20th century.